HOW DUES ARE USED

-Each member is ultimately responsible for ensuring that AGMA has his or her current address, and that AGMA receive dues payments promptly.
+Each member is ultimately responsible for ensuring that AGMA has his or her current address and that AGMA receives dues payments promptly.
 Failure to pay dues in a timely manner will result in suspension.
 To reinstate their Members in Good Standing status, members must pay all dues and fees owed at the time of reinstatement, plus a $250 reinstatement fee.

 Paying your dues keeps you in good standing and qualifies you to:

 - Participate in negotiations of the collective bargaining agreements that will determine your compensation and working conditions;